podondra/gym-rl/post/reinforcement-learning.md

 A *policy* is a mapping from perceived stated of the environment to actions when in those stated.
-Therefore, it defines the learning agent's behaviour at a given time.
+Therefore, it defines the learning agent's behavior at a given time.

 A *reward signal* defines the goal in a reinforcement learning problem.
 It is a single number send to the learning agent by the environment at every